Can an Actor-Critic Optimization Framework Improve Analog Design?: Experiments

 \subsection{Implementations and Baselines}

 The first setup employs the proposed {ACOF}.
-For comparison, we use a second setup that replaces the actor--critic loop with a single LLM coupled to the same BO backend, and a third setup that uses BO alone with no LLM guidance.
+For comparison, we use a second setup that replaces the actor-critic loop with a single LLM coupled to the same BO backend, and a third setup that uses BO alone with no LLM guidance.
 All three methods follow the same round schedule and the same per-round simulation budget under identical circuit-simulation conditions.
 In \textbf{ACOF}, the actor and critic are prompted separately.
 The actor is given topology-specific context, and the calibration set from the first round or a packed summary of the strongest valid designs from the previous round, including gain, UGBW, phase margin, power, and operating-region information.
 It then proposes numeric subranges for all tunable parameters.
 The critic receives those proposed ranges and returns a structured audit that either accepts the actor ranges or repairs them minimally within the legal bounds before BO is launched.
 After BO evaluates the candidate designs in the critic-approved region, the round summary is written back into the next actor prompt so that the search region can be revised progressively rather than reinitialized from scratch.
 See Fig. \ref{fig:convo} for an example. \textbf{For clarity and reproducibility, we will release the full prompting templates upon acceptance.}

-Inspired by LEDRO \cite{kochar2025ledro}, we implement a \textbf{Single-LLM} baseline to interface with BO.
-At each step it performs the actor's candidate search region step but forgoes the correction/refinement by the critic.
-Lastly, as an LLM-free comparison, we report the performance of \textbf{Pure-BO}, by optimizing the design using BO, \cite{wang_bayesopt_git}.
+Our state-of-the-art comparison is a reimplementation of \textbf{LEDRO} \cite{kochar2025ledro}, modulating only the backbone language model to interface with BO.
+As an LLM-free comparison, we report the performance of \textbf{Pure-BO}, which optimizes the design using BO, \cite{wang_bayesopt_git}.
 Before the rounds begin, an initial set of designs is generated using BO to provide $\mathcal{C}_0 = 200$ starting points, which are used to condition the LLM baselines.
 In each round, we perform the optimization procedures and use Ngspice to compute the FoMs \cite{ngspice_v45_manual}.
 In our experiments, we configure our LLM-based methods using the open-source Qwen2.5-14B-Instruct \cite{qwen25_14b_instruct_modelcard}.
-To see how performance changes with respect to stronger LLM capabilities, we rerun our experiments on the 21-parameter folded-cascode benchmark using GPT-4o-mini \cite{gpt4} and GPT-5 \cite{gpt5}.
+To see how performance changes with respect to different LLM capabilities, we rerun our experiments on the 21-parameter folded-cascode benchmark using GPT-4o-mini \cite{gpt4} and GPT-5 \cite{gpt5}.